MPE

 Packing of Goods shall be examined by the Buyer on receipt and notification of damage or breakage shall be sent in writing both to the Seller and the carrier within three (3) days of receipt.
 In the case of loss in transit or delay in delivery, notification in writing shall be sent to the Seller and the carrier by the Buyer within fourteen (14) days of the date of the invoice. “unexamined” signatures do not relieve the Buyer of his liability and the Seller shall not be responsible for any claim or claims if the Buyer fails to comply with this clause.

-16. ACCEPTANCE OF GOODS
+16. INSPECTION & ACCEPTANCE OF GOODS

 17. CHANGES